LilyTian-github/Learning_Neuron9.0/tutorials/installation.md

 1. Visit the [Neuron official website](https://www.neuron.yale.edu/neuron/)
 2. Download the installer for your platform.
+3. Install dependencies
+4. Configure environment
-3. Follow the installation instructions for your OS.
+5. Follow the installation instructions for your OS.

 ## Verification